epfl-lasa/demo-voice-control/README.md

 Read more about pocketsphinx on the official website: http://cmusphinx.sourceforge.net

-## Teaching script for voice-control of Robotiq gripper + Data Recording
+## Voice-control of Robotiq gripper + Data Recording